APPLICATION

 Examples

-For the following examples, assume a Stream named pageviews
+For the following examples, assume a stream named pageviews

-and has been created using the below CREATE STREAM statement:
+has been created using the below CREATE STREAM statement:

 Application with multiple statements

-In the example below, two new relations are created: a #_stream named pageviews_2
+In the example below, two new relations are created:

-.
-Moreover, two queries start and both run in a single job.
+Two queries start and both run in a single job.
 One query ingests data into pageviews_2

 and the other into view_log

-), the Application's job reads pageviews
+), the application job reads pageviews

 Application with multiple related statements

-statement is reading data from pv_copy,
+statement reads data from pv_copy,

 and pageviews2